cognitedata/opcua-extractor-net/README.md

 You will need .net core 2.2, and to set up artifactory as mentioned above.
 Then simply run `dotnet build` to compile, or `dotnet run` to compile and run.
 Make sure that the config file is moved to the build directory, either by specifying in the solution or by moving it manually.

+For testing metrics, a good solution is the prom-stack found [here](https://github.com/evnsio/prom-stack)